 TINIVukφ is the Initial Net Imbalance Volume Tag for each Generator Unit u and rank k.

-set the value of each Net Imbalance Volume Tag (TNIVukφ) to a value equal to the value of each corresponding Initial Net Imbalance Volume Tag for each rank from 1 to M and b+1 to N, to a value of one for each rank k from M+1 to b-1 and to a value of β for rank k = b.
+set the value of each Net Imbalance Volume Tag (TNIVukφ) to a value equal to the value of each corresponding Initial Net Imbalance Volume Tag for each rank k where k ≤ M and each rank k where k > b, to a value of one for each rank k where M< k < b, and to a value of β for rank k where k = b.

 Where the Residual Tagged Quantity (QRTAGφ) is a positive value: